KhushamBansal/KhushamBansal/README.md

 I'm passionate about creating elegant solutions to complex problems.
 My journey in tech has been driven by curiosity and a desire to make a positive impact through code.

-- 🔭 I'm currently working on [Project Name]
+- 🔭 I'm currently working on DriveSafe AI
-- 🌱 I'm currently learning [Technology]
+- 🌱 I'm currently learning AI/ML
 - 👯 I'm looking to collaborate on open source projects
 - 💬 Ask me about anything tech-related
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: avivurse.tech
-- ⚡ Fun fact: [Interesting Fact About You]
+- ⚡ Fun fact: My longest coding session clocked in at a hyper-focused 36 hours.

 ## 🛠️ Tech Stack